 Oregon leaders don’t just shine in our beautiful state, they shine all over the world.
-The Leadership without Borders program was organized to give student leaders a chance to experience leadership development and service learning in various parts of the world.
+The Leadership without Borders program was organized to provide an opportunity to experience cultural understanding and dive into the world of diversity – with all it’s complexities and sensitivities.

 Leadership without Borders began in 2015 with a trip to the Dominican Republic.
 In 2017, students traveled to Nicaragua.
-In 2018, they will return to the Dominican Republic and in 2019, students will head to Peru.
+In 2018, they returned to the Dominican Republic and in 2019, students will head to Peru.

 How do I raise the $$ to attend?